Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Introduction and Motivation

 A very recent topic of great interest is that of quantum droplets.
-These been discussed in many studies in the past few years using a variety of different methods, and the first experiments are now in place to gauge present theoretical understanding.
-Here we provide an extensive review of recent studies on droplet formation in Section~\ref{sec:Droplets_contact} with an initial focus on static properties in order to have a platform on which to discuss new proposals on how to investigate their dynamics.
+These have been discussed in many studies in the past few years using a variety of different methods, and the first experiments are now in place to gauge present theoretical understanding.
+Here, we review recent studies on droplet formation in Section~\ref{sec:Droplets_contact} with an initial focus on static properties in order to have a platform on which to discuss new proposals on how to investigate their dynamics.

-In the last two sections of our review, we discuss methods and the physics of systems that display features due to interactions that are not short range.
-Since the field of cold atomic few-body systems relies on a combination of analytical insights and advanced numerical techniques, we provide in Section~\ref{sec:Methods} an overview of some of the general techniques that are in use today.
+Since the field of one-dimensional (1D) few-body systems heavily relies on a combination of analytical insights and advanced numerical techniques, we provide in Section~\ref{sec:Methods} an overview of some of the general techniques that are in use today.
 This includes exact diagonalization, Bethe ansatz, DMRG, ML-MCTDHX and mappings of strongly interacting systems to spin-chain descriptions.
-The goal is for the reader to be able to obtain a quick overview of different options for quantitative studies, as well as to provide the right references to more in-depth technical discussions of each individual method and available resources for their implementation.
+The goal of Section~\ref{sec:Methods} is to give the reader an idea of different options for quantitative studies, as well as to provide the right references to more in-depth technical discussions of each individual method and available resources for their implementation.

-After the discussion of the methods, we move on to systems that go beyond the assumption of short-range interactions in Section~\ref{sec:beyond} and discuss examples of the physics that long-range interactions can add to few-body systems.
-This includes p-wave interactions, particles with dipole moments and dipole-dipole couplings, as well as combinations of atoms and ions in traps.
+We move on to systems that are beyond the assumption of short-range interactions in Section~\ref{sec:beyond} and discuss the physics that long-range interactions can add to few-body systems.
+This includes $p$-wave interactions, particles with dipole moments and dipole-dipole couplings, as well as combinations of atoms and ions in traps.
+We believe that these research topics will strongly influence few-cold-atom physics in the coming years.
+Therefore, we find it necessary to conclude the main part of our review with a stepping stone into this research.

 Finally, we end our review by a summary and give our view of some of the exciting future perspective that this field holds, both in terms of the exploration of fundamental physics at the border of few- and many-body systems in low dimensions, as well as their potential use in quantum technologies in the future.